 Disclaimer: Links to and information about Web sites outside the TWDB are provided solely for the convenience of the user and do not constitute an official endorsement of the information, products, or services contained therein.

-- United States Bureau of Reclamation: Advanced Water Treatment Research
+- United States Bureau of Reclamation: Research and Development Office

 The program supports research activities from lab, pilot, and demonstration-scale testing.

 - United States Bureau of Reclamation: WaterSMART (Sustain and Manage America's Resources for Tomorrow)

 The program was created in February 2010 to pursue sustainable water supplies for the nation by administrating grants and scientific studies and providing technical assistance.

 The Rio Grande Regional Seawater Desalination Project is Texas' first seawater desalination pilot study in support of efforts to construct a full-scale plant on the state's Gulf Coast.